 Go green when you eat

 Reduce food waste - "The food we waste is responsible for roughly 8 percent of global emissions," according to Drawdown.org.

-That's a lot, and it's largely unavoidable.
+That's a lot.
 We can all do better at reducing food waste simply by only buying what we need.
 But I'm also a fan of systemic change, and a few companies like Misfits Market* are reducing food waste by selling food that otherwise may be thrown away.
 Think ugly produce and oddly shaped pretzels.

 Plant-rich diets - "Plant-rich diets reduce emissions and also tend to be healthier, leading to lower rates of chronic disease," according to Drawdown.org.
 There are lots of plant-based alternatives available these days.
 But that doesn't mean you have to give up meat altogether.
 You can start slow by embracing Meatless Monday or simply eating more veggies and reducing the quantity of meat you eat.

 Compost what you don't eat - If you can't eat it, compost it.
 I know that composting can seem gross, and I won't argue that it's not.
 However, the more I'm learning how to actually keep plants alive in my garden, the more value I see in composting.
 Not only is it better to keep food scraps out of the landfills where they turn into methane, but when you compost them instead you also end up with healthier soil and plants.
 That's a win-win.

 Offset your carbon footprint